tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 # Record Payload Protection

 The CID value, when present, is included in the MAC calculation for the DTLS record.
-It is created as follows:
+The MAC algorithm described in Section 4.1.2.1 of {{RFC6347}} and Section 6.2.3.1 of {{RFC5246}} is extended as follows:

 ~~~~
       MAC(MAC_write_key, DTLSCompressed.epoch +